 There is also a KC8-EA Programmer's Console plug-in enabling the user to operate the simulator (nearly) like a hardware PDP-8/E, including single step execution on memory cycle level.

-Version 1.5 of the PDP-8/E Simulator contains support for the TSC8-75 board so that the emulated PDP-8/E can run the ETOS time sharing operating system.
+Furthermore, the simulator has a plug-in for the TSC8-75 board so that the emulated PDP-8/E can run the ETOS time sharing operating system.

-The PDP-8/E and the I/O devices can completely be controlled using AppleScript.
+Note that PDP-8/E Simulator 1.x and the I/O devices can completely be controlled using AppleScript.

 Read the history of the PDP-8/E Simulator and some user feedback.

 Here are some links to other PDP-8 related resources.

 The PDP-8/E Simulator is published under the conditions of the GNU General Public License.